Security flaws put virtually all phones, computers at risk

 The first, called Meltdown, affects Intel chips and lets hackers bypass the hardware barrier between applications run by users and the computer's memory, potentially letting hackers read a computer's memory and steal passwords.
 The second, called Spectre, affects chips from Intel, AMD and ARM and lets hackers potentially trick otherwise error-free applications into giving up secret information.

-The researchers said on their website that Intel paid a so-called "bug bounty" to them for disclosing the flaws to Intel but did not state a dollar amount.

-The researchers said Apple Inc and Microsoft Corp had patches ready for desktop computers affected by Meltdown.
-Microsoft said that a "majority" of its Azure cloud services used by businesses had already been patched and protected and that it is issuing a Windows security update.
+The researchers said Apple Inc and Microsoft Corp had patches ready for users for desktop computers affected by Meltdown.
+Microsoft declined to comment and Apple did not immediately return requests for comment.

-"We have not received any information to indicate that these vulnerabilities had been used to attack our customers," Microsoft said in a statement.

-Apple did not return requests for comment, and it was unclear whether users of its iOS operating system that powers iPhones and iPads are at risk.

 Daniel Gruss, one of the researchers at Graz University of Technology who discovered Meltdown, called it "probably one of the worst CPU bugs ever found" in an interview with Reuters.

 Gruss said Meltdown was the more serious problem in the short term but could be decisively stopped with software patches.
-Spectre, the broader bug that applies to nearly all computing devices, is harder for hackers to take advantage of but less easily patched and will be a bigger problem in the long term, he said.
+Specter, the broader bug that applies to nearly all computing devices, is harder for hackers to take advantage of but less easily patched and will be a bigger problem in the long term, he said.

 Speaking on CNBC, Intel's Krzanich said Google researchers told Intel of the flaws "a while ago" and that Intel had been testing fixes that device makers who use its chips will push out next week.
 Before the problems became public, Google on its blog said Intel and others planned to disclose the issues on Jan.
-9.
+9. Google said it informed the affected companies about the "Spectre" flaw on June 1, 2017 and reported the "Meltdown" flaw after the first flaw but before July 28, 2017.

 The flaws were first reported by tech publication The Register.
 It also reported that the updates to fix the problems could causes Intel chips to operate 5 per cent to 30 per cent more slowly. (http://bit.ly/2CsRxkj)